 There are two methods you can use to deduct your vehicles expenses, Standard Mileage Rate or Actual Car Expenses.
 You may only use one method per vehicle.

 - To use the Standard Mileage Rate, go to the Car and Truck Expenses section of the Schedule C and enter your information.
 To use the standard mileage rate, this must be chosen the first year the car is available for use in your business.
 After the first year, you may choose to deduct either the standard mileage rate or the actual expenses.
-The standard mileage rate for 2021 is .56 per mile.
+The standard mileage rate for 2023 is 65.5 cents per mile.

 - To use the Actual Car Expenses, go to the Depreciation section of the Schedule C. List your vehicle information in the Assets section, Basic Information.
 Click the Listed Property Information tab and select your vehicle type from the drop-down list.
 Enter your mileage and your actual expenses here.